avivasolutionsnl/sitecore-commerce-docker/README.md

 # Build
 As Sitecore does not distribute Docker images, the first step is to build the required Docker images.
 For this you need the Sitecore installation files and a Sitecore license file.
+Plumber is installed to inspect Commerce pipelines, download it [here](https://github.com/ewerkman/plumber-sc/releases) and save it as `files/plumber.zip`.
 What files to use are set by environment variables (interpreted by docker-compose); download all the packages that are defined by variables in the `.env.` file.

 As this Sitecore Commerce Docker build relies on Sitecore Docker, first build the Sitecore Docker images: https://github.com/avivasolutionsnl/sitecore-docker
 From the Sitecore Docker `files` directory copy all `.pfx` certificate files to the `files/` directory.